shawntabrizi/shawntabrizi.github.io/_posts/2019-03-14-the-sudo-story-in-substrate.md

 ## A Substrate Runtime Upgrade

-So let's take a look at a real privileged function which is available within most Substrate runtimes, the runtime upgrade.
-From the [Consensus module](https://github.com/paritytech/substrate/blob/master/srml/consensus/src/lib.rs):
+So let's take a look at a real privileged function which is available within all Substrate runtimes, the runtime upgrade.
+From the [System module](https://github.com/paritytech/substrate/blob/v1.0/srml/system/src/lib.rs):

 ```rust
 /// Set the new code.